calebhearth/life_signs/README.md

 end
 ```

+### Views

-And render the activities in your application:
+Render the activities in your application:

 `app/views/activities/_activity`
 ```haml